Kekewock History, Family Crest & Coats of Arms

 Early Origins of the Kekewock family

 The surname Kekewock was first found in Cheshire where they were Lords of the Manor of Kekewich from very ancient times.
-"This family, long resident in Cornwall and Deonshire, are said to have been of Lancashire origin.
+"This family, long resident in Cornwall and Devonshire, are said to have been of Lancashire origin.
 There is a township in Cheshire called Kekwick, from which the name was probably borrowed. "

-Important Dates for the Kekewock family
+Early History of the Kekewock family

 This web page shows only a small excerpt of our Kekewock research.
 Another 142 words (10 lines of text) covering the years 1550 and 1646 are included under the topic Early Kekewock History in all our PDF Extended History products and printed products wherever possible.